BENEFITS OF ASTRAGALUS

 🛡 Strengthens the immune system

-❤️ Supports and enhances heart function
+❤️ Supports and improves heart function

 💛 Protects the liver and kidneys

-Its flavonoid content allows astragalus to protect the liver and kidneys by limiting damage caused by alcohol, tobacco, medications, and chemicals.
-Even better: it regenerates damaged tissues.
+Its flavonoid content allows astragalus to protect the liver and kidneys by limiting damage caused by alcohol, tobacco, medications and chemicals.
+Even better : it regenerates damaged tissues.

 🔬 Potentially anti-cancer